StormSurgeLive/asgs-mon/README.md

 have to be in `./available`, but it probably will be.
 This is a similar model to how some web servers do it, so the activation pattern is replicated here.

+Many of the existing plugins in the table below are the artifacts of development and testing and were created to explore possibilities within monitoring.
+The ones enabled by default were found to actually be useful in production.

 | File Name                  | Description                                               | Enabled by Default |
 |----------------------------|-----------------------------------------------------------|--------------------|
 | 000-asgs_main-pid-check    | ensures asgs_main.sh is running with existing PID         | ✅                 |